Contact The Center

-Senior Program Associate, Heritage & Theatre
+Senior Program Associate, Pew Fellowships

 Paula Marincola was appointed the first Executive Director of The Pew Center for Arts & Heritage in 2008.
 She also designed and has been the director of its exhibitions program since 1997.
 An art historian by training, she was previously an arts administrator, curator of contemporary art, and art critic for many years.
 A quote from Henry James—"It is art that makes life, makes interest, makes importance and I know of no substitute whatever for the force and beauty of its process"—serves to continually inspire and motivate her work.

-Senior Specialist, Exhibitions
+Senior Program Specialist, Exhibitions & Public Interpretation

 Peter Nesbett joined the Center in 2010 after running an alternative space in Harlem, publishing an international art magazine, and working as an independent art historian.
 The art space was Triple Candie, known for presenting exhibitions about art yet devoid of it.
 The magazine was artonpaper, known for decades to aficionados of prints, multiples, and artists books as the primary source on the subject.
 As a historian in the 1990s, he researched and edited three books on the work of Harlem-trained American artist Jacob Lawrence.
 Today, he is interested in the relationship between curating and publishing, or rather, curating as an explicitly critical activity.

-Erin Read joined the Center after serving as the Artistic Assistant at Arden Theatre Company.
+Erin Read joined the Center after serving as the artistic assistant at Arden Theatre Company.
 A transplant from the South, she initially came to Philadelphia to train as an Arden professional apprentice.
 Her time in the city has allowed her to work as an actor, dresser, audition reader, teacher, crew member, front of house staff, and understudy for many of the city’s theater companies.
 She is delighted at the opportunity to delve deeper into Philadelphia’s rich cultural life through the work of the Center’s talented constituents.

 Laura Silverman joined the Center staff in 2006 and manages operations and communications.
 Passionate about the arts from an early age, she studied art history at Yale and practiced as a graphic designer for several years.
-Subsequently, Laura’s interest turned to business and she has an MBA in Marketing from The Wharton School.
+Subsequently, Laura’s interest turned to business and she has an MBA in marketing from the Wharton School.
 Prior to arriving at the Center, Laura worked as a grant-writer, and as an account manager and business development specialist for design studios.
 Her marketing and management expertise is now put to good use supporting the Center’s vision and its commitment to the Philadelphia-area cultural community.